 - Paprika (optional)

 Melt the butter in a small saucepan.
 Add the diced onion and saute for 2-3 minutes, or until softened.
 Stir in the flour, salt, and pepper and cook for 1 minute.
 Remove from heat and stir in the milk.
 Return to heat and bring to a boil, stirring constantly.
 Let boil for 1 minute while stirring.
 Remove from heat and stir in 1 1/2 cups (6 oz.) of the shredded cheese until it melts.
-Pour the sauce over the potatoes and gently mix to combine.
+Pour the sauce over the potatoes and gently mix to remove any air pockets.

 Bake, uncovered, for 60 minutes.
 Mix together the remaining 1/2 cup (2 oz.) of shredded cheese and 1/4 cup panko and sprinkle over the top of the gratin.
-Sprinkle with paprika.
+Sprinkle with paprika (optional).
 Bake for an additional 10-20 minutes, or until the potatoes are tender and the topping is browned.
 Let set 5-10 minutes before serving.
 Enjoy!

 Pairs well with: